artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/attitude.markdown

 https://www.youtube.com/watch?v=k_E6HiIRxzc

 ---

-"They have been eating wrong kind of mushrums"
+*They have been eating wrong kind of mushrums*

 https://www.youtube.com/watch?v=5PmHRSeA2c8

 ---
 Said to the (fat) irritated customer who waits long time:

-- Excuse me, but am I invisible?
+- *Excuse me, but am I invisible?*
-- Possibly from Pluto
+- *Possibly from Pluto*

+---
 Peg returns home:

-- Hi honey!
-Did you miss me?
+- *Hi honey!
+Did you miss me?*
-- With every bullet so far...
+- *With every bullet so far...*

 https://www.youtube.com/watch?v=rgDtgyzVZYk

 ---
 Winston Chirchill vs Lady Astor

-- If you were my husband, I'd give you poison
+- *If you were my husband, I'd give you poison*
-- If you were my wife, I'd drink it.
+- *If you were my wife, I'd drink it.*

 ---

-"He is not only dull himself, but he is the cause of dullness in others"
+*He is not only dull himself, but he is the cause of dullness in others*
 - Samuel Johnson

 ---